ananupam/ananupam/README.md

 - 👋 Hi, I’m @ananupam
-- 👀 I’m interested in Data Analysis
+- 👀 I’m interested in Data Analysis and Visualization.
-- 🌱 I’m currently learning Data Visualization
+- 🌱 I’m currently working on Data Visualization, EDA and Data Science projects.
+- 📫 You can find me on kaggle @https://www.kaggle.com/anjalianupam
-- 📫 How to reach me : You can reach me on LinkedIn @anjalianupam or mail me at anjalianupam23@gmail.com
+- 📫 You can reach me on LinkedIn @www.linkedin.com/in/anjalianupam or mail me at anjalianupam23@gmail.com
+- 👀 Check out my blogs @https://anjalianupam23.medium.com/

 <!---
 ananupam/ananupam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.